 The kids and I love to make paper crafts and have been making them for years.
 Bright colored papers, ribbons, markers, crayons, and scissors create beautiful decorations.
 Now I have a Cricut Explore Air which has opened up the world of my imagination.
 There is not enough time for all of my ideas.

 I designed a banner using my Cricut Explore for my summer picnic.
 First, print out the banner sheets from the free mini E-book.
-Then cut out the shapes and laminate to make them water resistant.
+Then cut out the shapes and laminate them to make them water resistant.
 Take a hole punch and punch holes about one inch from each side.
-I then used a coordinating ribbon string all the banners together.
+I then used a coordinating ribbon to string all the banners together.

 4. Matching Laminated Placemats

 To make these cute placemats you will need a lamination machine, folders, and lamination sheets.
 The placemats match the banner that we designed with cute summer images.
 It is easy to make custom placemats for our summer table or any summer holiday.
-I just designed the images and printed them on a 8 1/2″ by 11″ paper using my home printer.
+I just designed the images and printed them on an 8 1/2″ by 11″ paper using my home printer.
 You can get the placemats to print yourself in the free mini E-book.
 You can find additional instruction in the mini E-book.

 I purchased my lamination machine years ago and I never regret the purchase as it has helped beloved crafts to last for years.
 These placemats will be able to weather the rain on the deck or any spilled lemonade.

 5. Summer Picnic Campfire with Smores